qgis/QGIS-Documentation/source/docs/developers_guide/codingstandards.rst

 ====================

 All signal/slot connects should be made using the "new style" connects available in Qt5.
-Futher information on this requirement is available in `QEP #77 <https://github.com/qgis/QGIS-Enhancement-Proposals/issues/77>`_.
+Further information on this requirement is available in `QEP #77 <https://github.com/qgis/QGIS-Enhancement-Proposals/issues/77>`_.

 Avoid use of Qt auto connect slots (i.e. those named